Sending Messages to a Storage Services Queue

 You can send any message to a storage services queue, but the message won't be meaningful unless your cloud service is programmed to receive and parse the messages that you send.
 For more information, see How to: Use the Queue Storage Service.

-Open Server Explorer, and then expand the Windows Azure Storage node.
+In Server Explorer, expand the Azure Storage node.

 Expand the node for the storage account that contains the queue to which you want to send a message.

-On the toolbar, choose the Add Message button.
+On the toolbar of the queue message window, choose the Add Message button.

 In the Add Message dialog box, enter the message text in UTF-8 format.

-The message must contain no more than 64KB if you're sending it to a queue that was created with the current release of the Windows Azure SDK.
-The message must contain no more than 8KB if you're sending it to a queue that was created with a release from August 2011 or earlier.
+The message must contain no more than 64KB if you're sending it to a queue that was created with the current release of the Azure SDK.
+The message must contain no more than 8KB if you're sending it to a queue that was created with an Azure SDK release from August 2011 or earlier.